 Why can't I edit a @$%^ library?
 And I do mean @$%(#@$

-Assuming you're modifying library content that came with Eagle--it's often easier to modify something vs. starting from scratch--you have to make a copy of the source .lbr file and copy it somewhere else.
-Then point your Eagle prefenences to the new library location.
-Only then can you edit the library.
+Assuming you're modifying the library content that came with Eagle--it's often easier to modify something vs. starting from scratch--you have to make a copy of the source .lbr file or the device you want to modify and copy it somewhere else first.
+Only then can you edit the library or new device.

 It's described here and here--yes, you have to do all this.